Chapter 49 BWV 68 Also hat Gott die Welt geliebt

 Schweitzer describes the rhythm of the opening theme as expressing a 'feeling of joyous serenity' and 'the idea of the eternal, compassionate love of God' (vol 2, p 337).
 His view may have been influenced by the quirky, encompassing little runs on the first oboe and violins.
 On the other hand, the orchestration (three oboes doubling the strings) is dour and it is difficult to escape fully a feeling of cheerless, almost grim Protestantism.

 Bach can, of course, write happy music if he wants to; but this movement has serious intent with perhaps only hints of the ecstasy about to be celebrated.
 It hovers slightly tentatively between Dm and F major, modes of darkness and light.
 The penultimate line of text----das den betrübt----explains that there is nothing that can depress he whom God loves, an essentially optimistic assertion.
-Consequently (bars 44-45) Bach cadences on F, the major mode, appropriately expressing this upbeat notion.
+Bach's cadence on F (bars 44-45) the major mode, appropriately expressing this upbeat notion.

-There is no recitative following the chorus ensuring that there can be few greater contrasts in mood than that which occurs when the first aria bursts upon us----my heart ever faithful sings----Jesus is here!
+There is no recitative following the chorus, ensuring the marked contrast in mood which occurs when the first aria bursts upon us----my heart ever faithful sings----Jesus is here!
 A particularly effervescent piccolo cello sets the tone in the four-bar ritornello and much of the movement can be perceived as a duet between it and the soprano.
 Even the excursion through Dm (beginning around bar 23) cannot cloud the excitement or moderate the sheer pleasure of being alive.

 Bach has not, in this case, simply taken over an earlier movement, making minimal adjustments to accommodate the new text.
 The vocal line from C 208 has been completely re-written above the original cello part and a continuo line added below it.
 A consequence of this happy reworking is that there are now no pedestrian or earthbound moments in what has become an infectious paean of bliss!